Last Updated on December 24, 2020

 These are made from black craft foam and fishing line so that they’ll withstand even the wettest of weather!
 Hang several of them in a tree for a spooky little bat colony in your front or back yard.
 It’s simple enough that the kids can do most of the project themselves.
 Read the full instructions and get the bat template over at HGTV.

 Grab your mason jars because this Halloween Décor craft is a great way to upcycle those old mason jars just sitting around the house.
 Create Halloween Luminaries out of your recycled mason jars and some festive paint.
 Simply add a tea light and light the way for trick or treaters with your homemade Halloween luminaries.
 These would look great in your Halloween house See the step by step tutorial for making this easy Homemade Halloween décor here.

 11. DIY Halloween Door Mat

 Customize your own Halloween door mat with just about any stencil!
 You can spruce up an old door mat or buy one with a blank canvas.
 Just surround it with a few pumpkins, and you’ve added a touch of subtle festivity to your front porch.
 Check out the full instructions here.

 12. Huge Black Spider

 Start Halloween night off right by greeting your trick-or-treaters with a huge black spider!
+It’s an easy, terrifying homemade Halloween decoration.
 I like this idea for a large shrub or bush covered in spider webbing.
 A milk jug (with the top cut off and cleaned thoroughly), black Duct tape and black pipe insulation is all you will need to make this eight-legged friend.

 - You can also use spray painted styrofoam balls in place of the milk jug (one large for the body and one a little smaller for the head).